 In addition, we use six variables that proxy for the quality of information disclosure concerning the transaction.
 First, we include a dummy variable for transactions for which no amount is specified in the filing.
 Second, we include a dummy variable for firms whose auditor is not one of the big five audit firms.
 Third, we use analyst following for each firm (number of analysts compiling reports during the fiscal year).
 The analyst data are obtained from I/B/E/S. Fourth, we use a dummy variable for firms with Level II and Level III ADRs traded in U.S. stock markets, which (unlike Level I ADRs) require full compliance with the reporting requirements of the SEC's Exchange Act.
 We obtain information on ADRs from the database maintained by J.P.
 Morgan Chase & Co. and Thomson Financial at www.adr.com.
-Fifth, we use a dummy variable to indicate filings which do not include a report by an independent financial slightly lower scores for the risk of expropriation and contract repudiation.
-Accounting standards are rated almost at a par with the U.S. Dual class shares are not allowed (Fan and Wong, 2002).
+Fifth, we use a dummy variable to indicate filings that do not include a report by an independent financial advisor.
+Sixth, we construct a proxy for financial advisor reputation using financial advisor league tables for Hong Kong mergers and acquisitions based on value of transactions for the period 1995-1997 obtained from the SDC database.
+Our advisor reputation proxy is the ratio of one divided by the ranking of the advisor in the league table.
+Advisors who do not appear in the league table are assigned the rank of one plus the total number of advisors ranked in the table.
+If the listed company does not attach a report by an independent financial advisor, our advisor quality proxy takes the value of zero.